Chambers Asia Pacific

 - Minsheng Commercial Aviation Limited.
 Sale and lease-back to Spring Airlines Co., Ltd. of two (2) new Airbus A320neo aircraft.A320neo is a development of the A320 family of narrow-body aircraft produced by Airbus, which remains relatively new type of Airbus aircraft to the China market or even the whole world.

 - Minsheng Financial Leasing Co.
 Ltd. Sale and lease-back to Lucky Air Co., Ltd. of four (4) new Boing 737 MAX 8 aircraft.
 737 MAX family aircraft is a relatively new aircraft developed by Boeing.

-- AirAsia X Sdn Bhd, as lessee, in connection with the sale and leaseback of two Airbus A330 aircraft.
+- AirAsia X Sdn Bhd, as lessee, on the sale and leaseback of two Airbus A330 aircraft.
 ICBC Financial Leasing Co., Limited acted as arranger and the aircraft were registered in Malaysia.

 Georgetown University Law Center, JD, cum laude